sofiaurora270/mqttui/README.md

 # MQTT Web Interface

+## Fork information

+This is a fork of terdia07's mqttui with some modifications.
+* Made amd64 amd arm64 packages to docker hub.
+* Modified code so that it has unique CLIENT_ID so that you can have multiple mqttui-instances running connected to the same broker.

+Original code can be found: https://github.com/terdia/mqttui

 ## Description

 MQTT Web Interface is an open-source web application that provides a real-time visualization of MQTT (Message Queuing Telemetry Transport) message flows.
 It allows users to monitor MQTT topics, publish messages, and view message statistics through an intuitive web interface.